 "I- I understand."
 She swallowed her frustration.
 "We will... accept your offer."

-"I will take care of the mission briefing," said the Sandaime.
+"I'll take care of the mission briefing," said the Sandaime.
 It was a clear dismissal.

 "We will return at noon tomorrow.
 Will that be sufficient time to make preparations?"